Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 You can receive reciprocal health care in Ireland by showing your valid Australian Medicare card and your passport, and paying the non-covered part of any services you need.

-You can only receive reciprocal health care in Italy if:
+You can only receive medical cover from the reciprocal health care agreement in Italy if:

 Italy’s RHCA may cover:

-You won’t be covered for the cost of medications and testing.
+You may not be covered for the cost of medications and testing.
 You’ll have to go to the closest health centre and show your passport and Medicare card to receive treatment.

 Malta’s RHCA with Australia may cover you for essential medical care that occurs within six months of your arrival in the country.5 You may be entitled to: